ctfpilot/ci/README.md

 - `tags`: List of tags to apply to the image.
 Required if you do not use semantic versioning.
 - `registry`: Registry for docker image to use.
 Defaults to GitHub container registry.
 - `image_name`: Docker image name to use.
 Defaults to repository name.
 - `registry_username`: Username to use for registry login.
-Defaults to Github actor.
+Defaults to GitHub actor.
 - `registry_token`: Token to use for registry login.
 Defaults to GITHUB_TOKEN.
 - `fetch_submodules`: Fetch submodules.
 Defaults to true.
 - `platforms`: Platforms to build for (comma separated, e.g., linux/amd64,linux/arm64).